Transparency

 Photo: Paul Bradbury / iStock

 A debit card is directly linked to your current account (Girokonto).
 It allows you to pay in-store, for online purchases, or withdraw money, with the amount being immediately deducted from your account balance.
-Unlike credit cards, there is no borrowing involved — you can only spend money that’s in your bank account.
+It is one of the four German card types, where, unlike other German credit cards, there is no borrowing involved — you can only spend money that’s in your bank account.
 Debit cards are a convenient alternative to cash payments, suitable for both everyday expenses and travel.

 In Germany, there are different types of debit cards: traditional Giro cards (also known as EC card, used mostly for domestic payments), modern Visa and Mastercard Debit cards (with global acceptance), and virtual or mobile-only debit cards, issued by online banks and fintech providers (also Visa or Mastercard).